wjdp/htmltest/README.md

 Many options of the following tests can customised.
 Items marked :soon: are not checked yet, but will be *soon*.

 - `a` `link` `img` `script`: Whether internal links work / are valid.
-- `a`: :soon: Whether internal hashes work.
+- `a`: Whether internal hashes work.
 - `a` `link` `img` `script`: Whether external links work.
 - `a`: :soon: Whether external hashes work.
 - `a` `link`: Whether external links use HTTPS.
-- `a` `link`: Whether external links use HTTPS.
 - `img`: Whether your images have valid alt attributes.
-- `meta`: :soon: Whether favicons are valid.
+- `link`: Whether pages have a valid favicon.
 - `meta`: :soon: Whether images and URLs in the OpenGraph metadata are valid.
 - `meta` `title`: :soon: Whether you've got the [recommended tags](https://support.google.com/webmasters/answer/79812?hl=en) in your head.